 Each of the data loggers were launched onsite by connecting a laptop to the loggers with a PC interface cable.
 HOBOware Lite Software 3.0 was used to launch the HOBO loggers.
 Software updates were completed upon installation.
 Ecoscape ensured that all data loggers were recording temperature data prior to leaving the site.
-The loggers were programmed to record stream temperature readings at one (1) hour intervals, and the loggers are capable of recording 64 bytes of memory, or up to 28,000 combined temperature and light readings or events (product info sheet).
+The loggers were programmed to record stream temperature readings at one (1) hour intervals.